craigermcgreger/NTCIP_8008/docs/maintainer-responsibilities.md

 ### Triaging Bugs {.body}

-The maintainer **should** verify the existance of any reported bug.
+The maintainer **should** verify the existence of any reported bug.

 !!! note
     If the maintainer expects to assign the issue to himself, the verification